-There can be no assurance that the Units will continue to be qualified investments for registered retirement savings plans, registered retirement income funds, deferred profit sharing income plans, registered education savings plans, registered disability savings plans or tax free savings account under the Tax Act.
-The Tax Act imposes penalties for the acquisition or holding of non-qualified or ineligible investments.
+There can be no assurance that the Units will continue to be qualified investments for registered retirement savings plans, registered retirement income funds, deferred profit sharing plans, registered education savings plans, registered disability savings plans or tax-free savings accounts under the Tax Act.
+The Tax Act imposes penalties for the acquisition or holding of non-qualified or prohibited investments.